-We administered the Scottish Government's Marine Renewables Commercialisation Fund (MRCF) which will provide £18 million of capital support for projects that will accelerate the deployment of commercial-scale wave and tidal stream energy arrays in Scottish Waters or support innovative enabling technologies or infrastructure that will de-risk future arrays.
+We administered the Scottish Government's Marine Renewables Commercialisation Fund (MRCF) which provided £18 million of capital support for projects to accelerate the deployment of commercial-scale wave and tidal stream energy arrays in Scottish Waters or support innovative enabling technologies or infrastructure that will de-risk future arrays.

 Carbon Trust has invested in marine energy developers and provided support through our Entrepreneurs Fast Track scheme, building long term relationships with innovators.
 We were also a founding funder of the European Marine Energy Centre in Orkney.
-To learn more about the current status of the industry see our Accelerating Marine Energy Report (2011).
+To learn more about the industry see our Accelerating Marine Energy Report (2011)